DSR-RHIT/creating-reproducible-reports/pages/009_data-tidying.md

 head(tidy_data)
 ```

+### check yourself

+Confer with a neighbor

+1. Are the values in the `prefix` variable of any further use?

 ![](../resources/images/text-icon.png)<!-- -->

     I can delete the new prefix column and I'll convert the cycle column from a character to an integer.